 Mounting is the process of affixing a dried pressed plant and its label to a sheet of heavy paper.
 This provides physical support that allows the specimen to be handled and stored with a minimum of damage.
 Mounting methods and materials vary widely among herbaria.
-Most herbaria prefer to have their trained staff prepare specimens with their carefully selected archival materials.
+Most herbaria have their trained staff mount specimens with carefully selected archival materials.
 Do not mount your specimens before consultation with the depository herbarium.

-Prior to attachment, the specimen and its label are laid out on the paper to allow maximum observation of diagnostic (usually reproductive) features as well as the range of variation in vegetative structures, including both sides of the leaves.
-Plants are generally positioned in a life-like arrangement (that is, with roots or lower stem toward the bottom of the sheet and flowers toward the top).
+Prior to attachment, the specimen and its label are laid out on the paper to allow maximum observation of diagnostic features as well as the range of variation in vegetative structures, including both sides of the leaves.
+Plants are generally positioned in a life-like arrangement (that is, with roots or the lower stem toward the bottom of the sheet and flowers toward the top).
 When laying out the plant, be sure to leave space on the sheet for the specimen label, annotation labels, and institutional accession seal.
-A paper envelope or packet should also be attached to the sheet to contain any fragments of the specimen that break off over time.
+A paper envelope or packet should also be attached to the sheet to contain any loose material (e.g. seeds) or fragments of the specimen that break off over time.
 Once the optimum arrangement of the specimen has been determined, it is attached to the sheet using a combination of glue and strips of gummed linen cloth tape.
-Glue is used sparingly to attach the larger portions of the plant, such as stems, large leaves, and fruits.
+Glue is used to attach the larger portions of the plant, such as stems, large leaves, and fruits.
 Gummed linen mounting strips are then applied to reinforce portions of the plant that might be torn loose as the specimen is used.
 Large or bulky items may need to be sewn onto the sheet with a sturdy linen thread.
 The objective is to secure the specimen firmly to the mounting paper, while leaving some pieces of the plant loose enough to be removed if necessary.
-Excessive applications of glue that embed flowers and seeds on the sheet may make it impossible to observe diagnostic features or to remove samples, thus rendering the specimen useless for scientific study.
+Excessive applications of glue that embed flowers and seeds on the sheet may make it impossible to observe diagnostic features or to remove samples,.
 The best way to learn proper mounting procedures is through hands-on training and practice with a variety of plant specimens.